my-realm/musings/current-medical-industry.md

 	1. Billing a customer an amount greater than Rs.
 50,000.00 with variety of fake or increased quantities of line items, and using a cash memo or a "Final Bill" without a proper invoice.

-	1. Then happily collecting cash from the naive customer who pays the billed amount without disputing or being able to dispute the billed amount.
+	1. Then happily collecting cash from the naive customer because the customer simply pays the demanded amount, without disputing or being able to dispute the so-called Final Bill.

 	1. Giving the customer a "Cash Receipt" generated as a hand written copy or a printout from a computer software.